Land Business Update | Week Commencing 9 June 2025

 S&P comment: whilst many may see the changes as an inconvenience at first, there is merit in some of the changes.
 For example, utilisation of cover crops within fallow stubbles will improve soil structure and can fix nitrogen for the next crop.
 If you would like to discuss the changes and how to apply them, please contact Stephen Whiteford in our farming team.

-Total Income From Farming (TIFF) in the UK increases by 26% in 2024 (United Kingdom)
+Total Income From Farming (TIFF) in the UK increases by 26% in 2024 (UK) A flag with a cross with Great Britain in the background

 TIFF, which is an official measure of the total profit from all UK farming businesses on a calendar year basis. increased substantially in 2024 compared with 2023.
 The main points from the data are: